pydantic/pydantic/docs/usage/errors.md

 ## Discriminator needs literal {#discriminator-needs-literal}

-This error is raised when you define a non-`Literal` type discriminator field.
+This error is raised when you define a non-`Literal` type on a discriminator field.

 ```py
 from typing import Union